mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/external-dex/index.md

 ```

 ## Add the redirect URL to Kaptain authentication service in the management cluster
-Once Kaptain is up, get the redirect URL from Kaptain's authservice by running the following command on the managed cluster:
+Once Kaptain is up, get the redirect URL from Kaptain's auth service by running the following command on the managed cluster:
 ```bash
 kubectl exec -it -n kubeflow authservice-0 -- sh -c 'echo $REDIRECT_URL'
 ```